fbpx

 This illustrates that some profiles are better suited than others for certain banks when it comes to getting formal mortgage approval.

-The important factor is to make sure that your information is carefully examined and that, whenever possible, you are given several suggestions that may work for you.
+The important factor is to make sure that your information is carefully examined and that, whenever possible, you are given several suggestions that may work for you before deciding on the one to go for.

 Documents you must provide to get a Portuguese mortgage

-If you are going to apply for a mortgage in Portugal, you have to submit the following documents:
+If you are going to apply for a mortgage in Portugal, you have to submit the following documents for your initial assessment:

 • Copy of passport